 More than 200 million girls and women…

-Are living with the consequences of FGC around the world, and a further 30 million are at risk of being cut in the next ten years.
-FGC is officially recognised in 30 countries, the majority in Africa as well as in Iraq, Yemen and Indonesia.
-However there are more countries worldwide where the practice is known to happen, including in India and Malaysia, but where little to no data are available.
+Are living with the consequences of FGC around the world, and a further 3.9 million girls are at risk of being cut each year.
+National data exists for 30 countries, the majority in Africa as well as in Iraq, Yemen and Indonesia.
+However FGC happens throughout the Middle East and Asia, including in Iran, Russia, India and Malaysia, but little to no data are available in these countries.

 It’s important to note that FGC also happens in diaspora communities including in Europe, North America, and Australasia.
 It is estimated that there are currently 500,000 women living with the consequences of FGC in Europe for example.

 The full or partial removal of a girl’s genitals including part or all of her labia, part or all of her clitoris, and part or all of the clitoral hood (the prepuce).
 The female external genital organ is called the vulva and is comprised of the labia majora (the outer lips), the labia minora (the inner lips), and the clitoris, which includes the hood known as the prepuce.
 In many instances the cutting will all happen in very basic conditions, without the use of anaesthesia, and with rudimentary tools which will probably not be sterilized.

 The most extreme form of FGC includes the complete removal of all of a girl’s external genitals.
 In such situations and under the harshest conditions, FGC can also include the sewing closed of the wound with thorns or string.
 This is known as infibulation.
 A small hole is then left for menstrual blood and urine, and the wound eventually heals over, with the scar tissue forming a ‘seal’ for the vagina.
 This ‘seal’ will then be cut open to allow for sexual intercourse, before being cut open even further upon going into labour if the girl becomes pregnant.
 In some situations girls and women are often re-sewn after labour and cut again for every further labour, which in some practising countries can be numerous.